jp1995/rl_playerinfo/README.md

 # rl_playerinfo

-A rocket league session info tool that shows interesting information about the players in your game.
+A rocket league session info tool that condenses interesting tracker data for all players in the match.

 ![output](https://cdn.discordapp.com/attachments/533998516876607511/1013598626955665458/unknown.png)